mothur/mothur.github.io/_wiki/marine_community_analysis.md

 global study performed by [Lozupone and Knight (2007)](https://www.ncbi.nlm.nih.gov/pubmed/17592124).
-Further work is needed to determine if geographic proximity influnces microbial community or if the similarity we are seeing between our \"pairs of sites\" is strictly a function of environmental similarity.
+Further work is needed to determine if geographic proximity influnces microbial community or if the similarity we are seeing between our "pairs of sites" is strictly a function of environmental similarity.

 ## Hypothesis testing approaches

-Mothur does not currently support hypothesis testing when sequences must be assigned a weight indicating the number of times they occur in a given community.
+mothur does not currently support hypothesis testing when sequences must be assigned a weight indicating the number of times they occur in a given community.
 For smaller data sets, this can be overcome by generating a tree where every sequence (whether it is unique or not) is a leaf node in the tree.
-Unfortunately, for our data set this is computationally prohibitive since some sequences are present thousands of times.
-Mothur will likely support assigning weights to sequence in a future release.
+Unfortunately, for our data set this is computationally prohibitive since some sequences are present thousands of times. mothur will likely support assigning weights to sequence in a future release.
 In the meantime, we can use the [UniFrac web portal](https://bmf2.colorado.edu/unifrac/index.psp) to analyze our data set.
 To perform this analysis you will need the tree file `gos.tre` and